-Started in March 2013 and June 2014, Japan Top 10 and KTop 10, respectively, has been a regular fixture for popular and mainstream Japanese and K-Pop music for all fans spanning across this world.
+Started in March 2013 and June 2014, Japan Top 10 and KTop 10, respectively, has been a regular fixture for listeners across the world who want to learn and enjoy Japanese and Korean music.

 A question that gets constantly asked is what the acronym “MTI” stands for.
-MTI stands for Maytable Inc. The name was formed back in the early 2000’s through childhood books written by Producer Jack and eventually fortified into a YouTube video channel in 2006 where various comedy themed videos were produced.
+MTI previously stood for Maytable Inc. Currently, the acronym “MTI” does not mean anything.
+The name was formed back in the early 2000’s through childhood books written by Producer Jack and eventually fortified into a YouTube video channel in 2006 where various comedy themed videos were produced.
 Along with Producer Jack, other current and previous podcast hosts have also taken a role in the production of these videos including current host, Zilin.

 In late 2007, before the podcast was created, “Maytable Inc” was shortened to “MTI” and the YouTube channel became known as “MTI”.

 The shift from the YouTube videos occurred in the summer of 2008 where it became increasingly difficult to find time to gather together and produce a video, as a result of extraneous commitments.
 As the attention on video production started to dissipate, the focus began on producing the newly created podcast called “MTI Countdowns”.
 The first few episodes were released during this period in 2008 and continued with guest hosts along with Producer Jack’s occasional light commentary as a host while production of episodes remained light until 2010.